yakworks/gorm-tools/docs/dao.md

     }
 }

-// elsewhwere, you can call and it will be automatically taken care of Project.create(params)
+// elsewhere, you can call and it will be automatically taken care of Project.create(params)

 ```